debops/debops/docs/code-standards-policy.rst

   mechanism.
 This way different roles can pass configuration data to other services if needed; for example a web server role can request the firewall management role to open specific ports when certain conditions are met.

-- avoid use of hard dependencies in roles (those defined in the :file:`meta/main.yml` file).
-The roles MUST only use other roles as dependencies through the playbook, unless data from a particular roles is used internally by another role and without it the operations might result in a non-functional role.

 - roles SHOULD use Ansible local facts stored on the hosts to keep their internal state consistent and idempotent at all times, no matter if the role